Industry Insights

 5. Measurable Performance and Attribution

 One of the biggest historical knocks against TV ads was that they were hard to measure.
-CTV changes that, at least in part, by offering clearer performance metrics that align more closely with what marketers expect from digital channels.
+CTV changes that by offering clearer performance metrics that align more closely with what marketers expect from digital channels.

 Related: A Beginner's Guide to CTV Advertising Measurement